konsultin/go-boilerplate/libs/routek/README.md

 # routek - YAML-Based Routing Library

 A declarative routing library that generates HTTP routes from YAML configuration and maps them to handler methods.
-Part of the Konsultin backend boilerplate.
+Part of the konsultin backend boilerplate.

 ## Features